A very common “go-to” funding idea for small nonprofits is fundraising events.

 You don’t want to spend more than you raise, and poor planning can turn an event into a budget buster that wastes your most precious resource – time and volunteers.

-Tupperware parties, garage sales, and candle fundraisers will not sustain your budget.
+Those Tupperware parties, garage sales, and candle fundraisers?
+Unfortunately, they’re not going to sustain your budget.

 Fundraisers are basically just sales anyway.
 They’re transactional by nature and not a good long-term solution for funding.